AristaSouthwest/Newsletter/docs/index.md

 ## **Arista Roaming And Mobility Support**
 By: Steven King, Systems Engineer, Southwest Region

+Arista's AP products are throughly built to assist for wireless requirements.
+To better understand the technical aspects of roaming with Arista's APs, let's take a look at the communication workflow amongst devices.

 The main objectives for good client roaming support are:
 **1.** Maintain quality of experience